Dixie State senior football player dies in a Utah hospital

 ST. GEORGE, Utah (AP) — Officials at Dixie State University say redshirt senior football player Abraham Reinhardt has died at a hospital.

-No cause of death was immediately released Sunday, but an online account set up for his medical bills says the 23-year-old Reinhardt died from a sudden illness.
+School officials did not release a cause of death, but an online account set up for his medical bills says the 23-year-old Reinhardt died of a sudden illness.

 According to the school's athletic department, Reinhardt died Friday evening at Dixie Regional Medical Center in St. George.

-School officials say Reinhardt earned first team all-Rocky Mountain Athletic honors this past season after he help lead the Trailblazers in three different defensive statistical categories.
+School officials say Reinhardt earned first team All-Rocky Mountain Athletic honors this past season after helping lead the Trailblazers in three different defensive statistical categories.

 A campus candlelight vigil for Reinhardt is scheduled Monday night at Dixie State's clock tower.